 Beet pulp is the byproduct of processes that remove most sugar and carbs from the plant.
 It’s full of fiber and great for your doggo, especially if they have an upset tummy.

-Consider trying a non-gmo product like the Olewo Dehydrated Red Beets Itch and Allergy Relief Dog Food Supplement.
+Consider trying a non-GMO product like the Olewo Dehydrated Red Beets Itch and Allergy Relief Dog Food Supplement on Amazon.
 It’s entirely natural and highly recommended by pup owners.

 Psyllium Fiber for Dogs